reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-05-v2.md

     Continue to leave the simulated device application running for the next task.

 ### Task 3: Change the device configuration through its twin

+In this task, you will be changing the twin property and will verify that device will automaticcly accomodate the changes made.

 With the simulated device running, the `telemetryDelay` configuration can be updated by editing the device twin Desired State within Azure IoT Hub.
 This can be done by configuring the Device in the Azure IoT Hub within the Azure portal.